ynput/OpenPype/website/docs/artist_hosts_maya.md

 Render Setup and are deleted if you delete layer in Render Setup.
 However if you delete `LAYER_` set, layer in Render Setup isn't deleted.
 It just means it won't be published.

-Creating *Render instance* will also set image prefix in render settings to Pype defaults based on renderer you use - for example if you render with Arnold, it is `maya/<Scene>/<RenderLayer>/<RenderLayer>_<RenderPass>`.
+Creating *Render instance* will also set image prefix in render settings to OpenPype defaults based on renderer you use - for example if you render with Arnold, it is `maya/<Scene>/<RenderLayer>/<RenderLayer>_<RenderPass>`.

 There are few setting on *Render instance* `renderingMain` in **Attributes Editor**: